simaple-team/simaple/docs/modules/tutorial/tutorial-en.rst

     action_stat = ActionStat(buff_duration=185)

-    client = get_client(
+    engine = get_builder(
         action_stat,
-        client_configuration.get_groups(),
+        engine_configuration.get_groups(),
         {
             "character_stat": character_stat,
             "character_level": 260,
             "weapon_attack_power": 789,
             "weapon_pure_attack_power": 500,
         },
-        client_configuration.get_filled_v_skill(30),
+        engine_configuration.get_filled_v_skill(30),
-        client_configuration.get_filled_v_improvements(60),
+        engine_configuration.get_filled_v_improvements(60),
         combat_orders_level=1,
         passive_skill_level=0,
-    )
+    ).build_operation_engine()

 The above code is pretty long!
-However, all parameters are required to define a Client.
+However, all parameters are required to define a Engine.
 Let's focus on a few important elements that we need to know about first.

-- ``get_client_configuration`` will load pre-defined job configurations as ``client_configuration`` objects.
+- ``get_engine_configuration`` will load pre-defined job configurations as ``engine_configuration`` objects.
 These objects will handle the complex tasks related to the job of interest.
 - ``ActionStat`` and ``Stat`` represent the stats used to perform the simulation. ``character_stat`` represents the stats of the character, while ``ActionStat`` is an object that contains information such as Buff Duration and Summon Duration.
 In the above code, buff duration is set to 185%.

-- The 3rd parameter of ``get_client`` is slightly more complicated and specifies a dict of background information required to make the simulation work.
+- The 3rd parameter of ``get_builder`` is slightly more complicated and specifies a dict of background information required to make the simulation work.
 The following parameters are required:

   - ``character_stat``: This is the ``Stat`` object previously defined, which is the simulating character's stats.
   - ``character_level`` : Level of the character (used for level difference damage bonus/penalty calculations and Maple Warrior/AP related calculations).
   - ``weapon_attack_power`` : Total Weapon Attack / Magic Attack (where relevant) value of the weapon used (including flames, stars and scrolling).
   - ``weapon_pure_attack_power`` : Base Weapon Attack / Magic Attack value of the weapon (just the white number on the weapon).

-- The 4th parameter of ``get_client`` specifies the levels used for the 5th job skills.
-It's troublesome to do this manually, but the ``client_configuration`` object earlier allows us to conveniently create a default configuration of all skills at Level 30.
+- The 4th parameter of ``get_builder`` specifies the levels used for the 5th job skills.
+It's troublesome to do this manually, but the ``engine_configuration`` object earlier allows us to conveniently create a default configuration of all skills at Level 30.
-- Similarly, the 5th parameter specifies the levels of Enhancement Cores. ``client_configuration.get_filled_v_improvements(60)`` specifies an assumption that all skills are enhanced to level 60.
+- Similarly, the 5th parameter specifies the levels of Enhancement Cores. ``engine_configuration.get_filled_v_improvements(60)`` specifies an assumption that all skills are enhanced to level 60.
 - ``combat_orders_level`` is the level of Combat Orders used (1 = Decent, 2 = Paladin), and ``passive_skill_level`` is either 0 or 1 depending on whether the "+1 Levels to Passive Skills" Legendary Ability line is used.

-With all the information provided, ``get_client`` returns a ``Client`` object which, in the above code, is referenced as ``client``.
+With all the information provided, ``get_builder`` returns a ``Builder`` object which, in the above code, is referenced as ``engine``.

 Congratulations!
-We have now created a ``Client`` with all the skills necessary.
+We have now created a ``Engine`` with all the skills necessary.

 Policy Implementation